 View our Facilities

-The Messiah College Department of Communication, home to leading-edge equipment and facilities that support our growing academic and co-curricular programs, shares campus space in three locations with five primary areas:
+The Messiah University Department of Communication, home to leading-edge equipment and facilities that support our growing academic and co-curricular programs, shares campus space in three locations with five primary areas:

 - Hostetter film and media production studio